javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 ## Share your app

-After you've built a Jeamlit app, it's time to share it!
+After you've built a Javelit app, it's time to share it!
 To show it off to the world you can share your Java file directly.

 It works in simple steps:

 1. Put your app in a public GitHub repo
-2. Share the URL with others - they can run it directly with `jeamlit run <URL>`
+2. Share the URL with others - they can run it directly with `javelit run <URL>`
-3. Or share the Java file and others can run it locally with `jeamlit run App.java`
+3. Or share the Java file and others can run it locally with `javelit run App.java`

 That's it! 🚠 You now have a shareable app.